Welcome

 sortOrder: ASCENDING

 A powerful dataset lookup feature is filtering.
-To use this capability it is necessary to provide the column, the function and the args for the filter.
-The supported functions are (in parenthesis is the number of required parameters):
+To use this capability it is necessary to provide the column, the filter function and the args for the filter.
+The supported functions are (in parentheses is the number of required parameters):

 -